chipsalliance/firrtl-spec/spec.md

 ## Verification

 To facilitate simulation, model checking and formal methods, there are three non-synthesizable verification statements available: assert, assume and cover.
+Assert and assume statements require a clock signal, a predicate signal, an enable signal, a format string and a variable list of argument signals.
-Each type of verification statement requires a clock signal, a predicate signal, an enable signal and a string literal.
+Cover statement requires a clock signal, a predicate signal, an enable signal, and a string literal.
 The predicate and enable signals must have single bit unsigned integer type.
-Assert and assume use the string as an explanatory message.
+Assert and assume statement may print the format string as an explanatory message where its argument placeholders are substituted.
+See [@sec:format-strings] for information about format strings.
 For cover statements the string indicates a suggested comment.
 When an assert or assume is violated the explanatory message may be issued as guidance.
 The explanatory message may be phrased as if prefixed by the words "Verifies that\...".